 Terpenes play a significant role in the way we experience cannabis.
-The distinct and unique cannabis aromas that we know and love, come from aromatic oils called terpenes, which are secreted in the trichomes.
+The distinct and unique aromas of cannabis, that we know and love, come from aromatic oils, secreted in the trichomes, called terpenes.
 Terpenes are found in many kinds of plants beyond cannabis, and in a few types of insects.
-Terpenes have an important evolutionary function in plants.
-These aroma-heavy oils developed over time to ward off herbivores, attract predator insects that feed on a plant’s “enemies”, as well as attract pollinators.
+In plants, terpenes have an important evolutionary function, as these aroma-heavy oils developed over time to ward off herbivores, attract predator insects that feed on a plant’s “enemies”, and attract pollinators.

-rapidly escaping into the air.
+terpenes rapidly escaping into the air.
 In order to preserve the terpenes in your flower and hash products, they must be kept tightly sealed, and away from outside air and

 Terpenes, like cannabinoids, are currently being studied for their potential therapeutic effects.
 Similarly, to cannabinoids, terpenes are very pharmacologically active, and they have the ability to interact with our lipids, cell membranes and membrane receptors, ion channels, neurotransmitter receptors, second messenger systems, and enzymes.
 Upon consumption, terpenes are rapidly absorbed into the bloodstream through our fat cells, some even permeate the blood brain barrier with inhalation.

 While many terpenes have been identified in cannabis, only a few consistently appear on lab tests of our flower.
 The predominant terpenes found in Higher Grade flower are Pinene, Myrcene, Limonene, Caryophyllene, Linalool, Humulene, and Bisabolol.
 We have a small discussion of each terpene below, that includes scientific research of isolated terpenes, and anecdotal cannabis cultural references.
 We are not offering any medical